lifengmalan/aws-tf/readme.md

-This TerraForm template is to create AWS VPC, Security Groups, RDS and EC2 instance.
-Below items will be created.
+This TerraForm template is to create AWS VPC, Security Groups, RDS and EC2 instance under AWS free tier.
+Below AWS resources will be created.
+All the resources are under AWS free tier.

 1. VPC with 3 public subnets, 3 private subnets and 3 DB subnets.